 Fangtastic Halloween Email Campaign: Tips & Tricks (or Treats?)

-Holidays are the time when people spend more: a recent study by NRF says that last year Americans spent more than $10 billion on Halloween preparations and celebrations.
+Holidays are the time when people spend more: a recent study by NRF says that last year Americans spent more than $10 billion on Halloween preparations and celebration.
 In fact, Halloween was among the 10 top-spending holidays in the US.
 Plus, it’s a very popular holiday to celebrate.
-In 2022, 69% of Americans celebrated Halloween.
-No matter young or old, people want to get in the Halloween spirit, and they are ready to spend money on creating it.
+In 2023, 73% of Americans celebrated Halloween.
+Whether young or old, people want to get in the Halloween spirit, and they are ready to spend money on creating it.
 That’s why marketers should not miss such an opportunity.

 A planned Halloween expenditure chart over the years shows a gradual increase year over year with some hick-ups

 Halloween expenditure tends to grow every year.
-In 2022 Americans planned o spend $500 thousand more compared to 2021.
+In 2023 Americans planned to spend $1,6 thousand more compared to 2022.
 Source: Statista

 Moreover, Halloween is the perfect time to have fun and forget about seriousness!
 Switch on your creativity and try to represent your products and services in a unique, festive way, attracting attention to your promotions and discounts.
-You can get such engagement rates that were impossible to imagine.
+You can get such engagement rates that were impossible to imagine before.

 Sure, if you don’t produce sweets, costumes, or make horror movies, Halloween may not seem a good occasion to remind customers about yourself.
-Let’s not jump to conclusions: there are thousands of creative ways for e-commerce marketers to join an overall festive atmosphere.
-If you do email marketing for a small business and don’t know where to start yet, continue reading to see some great Halloween emails…if you dare! 😈
+Let’s not jump to conclusions: e-commerce marketers can join an overall festive atmosphere in thousands of creative ways.
+If you do email marketing for a small business and don’t know where to start, continue reading to see some great Halloween emails… if you dare! 😈

 Create the best Halloween email campaign in a few easy steps

 Halloween and email marketing make a perfect combo!
-To benefit from overall holiday excitement, you’ll just need to shower your customers with discounts and attractive offers, using engaging and memorable newsletters.
+To benefit from the overall holiday excitement, treat your customers with special discounts and attractive offers using engaging and memorable newsletters.
 Let’s see how to do it right.

 Decide on the offer

-Create a discount code with an extra holiday-themed touch: choose one of those spooky words — Halloween, pumpkin, boo, October, witch, potion, magic, etc.
+Create a discount code with an extra holiday-themed touch by choosing one of those spooky words –– Halloween, pumpkin, boo, October, witch, potion, magic, etc.

-A clothing and home decor brand Lands’ End used the code Boo to get its customers into the Halloween mood:
+Here’s how the clothing brand Wildfox used the code Haunted40 to get its customers into the Halloween mood:

-A Halloween email with a 31% discount on the order with a code Boo
+A Halloween email with a 40% discount on the order with the code “Haunted40”

 Here is a good example.
 The discount code is in the middle of the email, on an orange background that contrasts with the black of the rest of the message.
 Plus, it is followed by a call-to-action for an easy shopping experience: